xyproto/orbiton/README.md

 One of the goals of Orbiton is to be quick, polished and not annoying.
 If you experience anything annoying (that is not caused by the limitations of VT100), please submit a pull request or file a feature request.

-For a more feature complete editor that is also written in Go, check out [micro](https://github.com/zyedidia/micro).

 ## Screenshots

 Screenshot of the VTE GUI application (that can be found in the `gtk3` directory), running the `o` editor: